Busemann Functions in the Wasserstein Space: Existence, Closed-Forms, and Applications to Slicing: CONCLUSION

 \subsubsection{Acknowledgements}

+We thank the anonymous reviewers for their valuable comments.
 CB thanks Pierre-Cyril Aubin-Frankowski for feedbacks on an earlier version of the draft.
 This work was granted access to the HPC resources of IDRIS under the allocation 2024-AD011015891 made by GENCI.
 CB and EC acknowledge the support of the Agence nationale de la recherche, through the PEPR PDE-AI project (ANR-23-PEIA-0004).
-NC was supported by the ANR chair OTTOPIA ANR-20-CHIA-0030. \fi
+NC was supported by the ANR chair OTTOPIA ANR-20-CHIA-0030 and contributes to AI Excellence Cluster SequoIA (grant ANR-23-IACL-0009).